onlymyrep/DevOps_monitoring/README.md

 3) Configure notifications via personal email and Telegram.

 💡 [Click here](https://forms.yandex.ru/cloud/6475c297f47e7323e1eca25c/), **to share feedback on this project with us**.
-It's anonymous and will help the Pedago team make your learning better.
+It's anonymous and will help the Product team make your learning better.